jiangxincode/ApkToolBoxGUI/README.md

 ApkToolBoxGUI is a handy tool for programmers with user-friendly GUI.

-It's a collection of common tools, password recovery, encoding convert, timestamp convert, color picker and so on, furthermore there are some specialized tools for Android development (That is why it is named `ApkToolBoxGUI`).
+It's a collection of common tools, password recovery, encoding convert, color picker and so on, furthermore there are some specialized tools for Android development (That is why it is named `ApkToolBoxGUI`).

 ## Feature and Usage